austin3410/Gary/README.rst

 Gary uses the Wavelink Python module for its music commands which requires a connection to a Lavalink Server.
 Running a Lavalink server is fairly straight forward and can be done by following `this <https://dsharpplus.github.io/DSharpPlus/articles/audio/lavalink/setup.html>`__ link.

+Ensure to stay up to day with the latest Lavalink server version available.
+This can change often due to backend changes done by YouTube which may break compatibility with Lavalink.

 FFMPEG Music
 ------------
 Note: I won't be providing any support for the FFMPEG cog.
 It's only being included because it's what Gary used to use.